SB-540

 Enforcement Authority

 The Attorney General may bring civil enforcement actions for violations.
-Enforcement is agency-initiated; no private right of action is created by the statute.
-The statute expressly provides that nothing shall be construed to limit or preclude any other available remedy at law or equity, but does not itself create a private cause of action.
+Enforcement is agency-initiated by the Attorney General.
+No private right of action is explicitly created by the statute.
+The statute preserves other available remedies at law or equity but does not itself grant private standing.
+The statute expressly shields developers of a conversational AI service that is made available to the public by a separate operator from liability under this Code section.

 Penalties